-Third, we characterize the heterogeneous effects of Medicaid by observed covariates, yielding insights into who drives the average impact when we aggregate the individualized effects to higher group levels.
-The main risk factors for increasing ED use are gender, age, participation in other welfare programs, and past ED use for conditions not requiring emergency care.
-We identify four subgroups estimated to have statistically significant increases in ED use of at least twice the magnitude of the average effect.
-These groups are men, prior SNAP participants, younger adults less than 50 years old, and those with pre-lottery ED use classified as primary care treatable.
-The importance of previous ED use for effect heterogeneity and the weaker extensive margin effects point to a central role of intensive margin effects.
-Much of the overall positive Medicaid effect stems from increases in ED use by those accustomed to using the emergency department for their health care needs rather than people initiating ED use after obtaining coverage.
-Notably, the increases in ED use occur primarily for newly insured people with a history of using the emergency department for conditions that do not require it and could be treated in primary care settings.
+Second, the heterogeneous effects of Medicaid yield insights into who drives the average impact when we aggregate the individualized effects to higher group levels.
+The main risk factors for increased ED use are gender, age, participation in other safety net programs, and past ED use for conditions not requiring emergency care.
+Based on those factors, we identify four subgroups estimated to have statistically significant increases in ED use of at least twice the magnitude of the average effect.
+These groups are men, prior SNAP participants, younger adults under 50 years, and those with pre-lottery ED use classified as primary care treatable.
+We do not find statistically significant group-level effects defined by other pre-lottery ED use variables or information collected during the lottery sign-up.
+Overall, the results suggest that the increases in ED use occur primarily for newly insured people with a history of using the emergency department for conditions that do not require it and could be treated in primary care settings.

-Fourth, we find noteworthy differences in subgroup effects between the nonparametric and linear IV methods, presenting a cautionary tale on ad hoc subgroup exploration of effect heterogeneity.
-While the linear IV and nonparametric methods yield similar treatment effects for some subgroups, the linear IV method estimates significant effects for subgroups that are likely to be spurious.
-For instance, the linear IV method finds significant effects for groups we would not expect to drive differences in treatment response, such as subgroups defined by lottery list variables collected during the sign-up process.
-Our results suggest that the nonparametric approach is more conservative at identifying group-level effects since it flexibly targets effect heterogeneity.